National Football League (South Africa)

-The National Football League (NFL) was the first professional association football league in South Africa, established in 1959.
+The National Football League (NFL) was the first professional football league in South Africa, established in 1959.
 At first the NFL received stiff opposition from the SAFA, the amateur governing body which controlled the major football grounds in the county.
 The SAFA was a member of FIFA at the time.

 Initially, only two areas of South Africa were represented - Transvaal and Durban - but gradually the league became more geographically representative.
 The teams that joined the league in 1959 were-Transvaal (9 teams)-Rangers, Germiston Callies, Arcadia Shepherds, Benoni United, Randfontein, Pretoria City, Brakpan United, Johannesburg City & Southern Park.
 Natal (3 teams)-Durban City, Durban United & Maritzburg Celtic.
 The League kicked-off on 4 July 1959 (only one round was played).

 A promotion play-off for the Champions of the various State Leagues was introduced in 1962, and the league spread to Cape Town (1962), Bloemfontein (1963) and Port Elizabeth (1964).
 An NFL Division II was established in 1969, with the Champions promoted to Division I. The league was competitive during the apartheid era, and only white players were allowed to participate.
 However a few NFL teams traveled to neighboring countries to play friendlies.1961 Durban City beat a multi-racial Salisbury Combined XI 8-2 at the Glamis Stadium.
 An NFL XI lost to a Rhodesian XI 2-6, at the Raylton Sports ground.
 Germiston Callies played a non-white team, Black Pirates in Maseru, Lesotho.
 25 February 1961.

 However, black players did participate in the competition.
 The first to do so was Vincent Julius, he represented Arcadia Shepherds in 1976 versus Highlands Park.
 Highlands Park protested Julius' presence but the NFL allowed him to play.
 The South African Home Office took no action having been convinced by Arcadia Shepherds that the story would be told all around the world and cast the ruling party in a bad light.

 When NFL folded after 18 years in 1977, it was superseded by a non-racial league.
 In practical terms, a merger happened between NFL (for whites) and NPSL (for blacks), to become the new common NPSL.